jychen1111/jychen1111.github.io/_pages/home.md

 * [2024-03-30]  My first-authored work was accepted in the CCA panel of AEJMC and **won the best paper!**

 ## Research Interest
-My research interests are broad, focusing primarily on **human-computer communication** and **socio-political factors in new media**.
+My research interests are broad, focusing primarily on <span class="my-name">human-computer communication</span> and <span class="my-name">socio-political factors in new media</span>.
 These two seemingly distant fields of study are inextricably linked to my learning and growing experience.

 ### Topics
 Specifically, the research topics I am interested in include: